 This site contains affiliate links.
 As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.
 Full Disclosure Here.

 My love affair with paracord continues.
-Not only is it strong and useful for a myriad of tasks, it is colorful and fun to work with while making bracelets, key fobs, belts and other goodies.
-I am not the only one that feels this way.
+Not only is it strong and useful for a myriad of tasks, it is colorful and fun to work with.
+Time spent making a paracord bracelet, paracord lanyard, paracord belt, and other paracord projects is time well spent.
+I know I am not the only one that feels this way.

-Simply enter the term “paracord” into a search engine and you will be presented with thousands of articles covering everything from what it is, how it is used, where to buy it, and more.
+Simply enter the term “paracord” into a search engine and you will be presented with thousands of articles covering everything cool paracord projects, as well as from what paracord is, how to use paracord, where to buy it, and more.
 It seems like everyone has a stake in the paracord love-fest with preppers leading the pack!